iwanders/betula/README.md

 The outputs `capture_time` and `capture_duration` are optional.

+If the crate is compiled with the `betula_enigo` feature, the `ImageCaptureCursorNode` is also created.
+This node is a superset of the `ImageCaptureNode` and can capture the cursor position at the exact time the threaded capturer starts the screen capture, ensuring that the cursor position is captured at the moment of screen capture.

 ### ImageMatchNode
 This node can match a pattern against an input image.
 Checking against a pattern happens when the node is executed, as such make the patterns as minimal as possible.
 This node returns `Success` if the pattern matches, `Failure` otherwise.